aitorru/TFM/docs/presentation/main.md

 ### Go has a garbage collector.

-Go is a very fast language, but it has a garbage collector.
-The resulting binary will be bigger, and as the is garbage collected, it will not be as fast as it could be.
+Go is a very fast language, but it has a garbage collector. <!-- The resulting binary will be bigger, and as the is garbage collected, it will not be as fast as it could be.
+Double runtime.
+The function calls would be infected with memory marking and the runtime start.-->

 ---